Influence maximization by rumor spreading on correlated networks through community identification: Concepts and methods

-where $\Peak(0) = |\Sd|/|V|$ is the fraction of initial spreaders.
-We propose this new measure for evaluating how the methods for selecting the most influential spreaders and the assortativity impact in the propagation velocity.

-To study the influence maximization problem, we can consider two different approaches: \begin{enumerate} \item Heuristic methods that analyze the topology of the network, assuming that there exists a strong relation between the structure and the propagation process, but without guarantee of optimal results. \item Optimization methods that analyze the influence models and their properties, assuming that, by some optimization strategies, it is possible to provide an approximation that guarantees at least $63\%$ of the optimal value, but neglecting the network structure at the expense of considerable computational cost. \end{enumerate}

-Figure~\ref{fig:schema} shows the three methods considered here for solving the influence maximization problem: (\textit{i}) by selecting the $\eta$ vertices with the highest value of a given centrality measure; (\textit{ii}) by detecting the $\eta$ communities on the network and selecting the most central nodes inside each community; and (\textit{iii}) by a greedy approach, that is a hill-climbing optimization that returns the $\eta$ most influential nodes.
-These methods receive as input the network $G$ and the number of $\eta$ initial spreaders and return the set $\Sd$ (${|\Sd|} = \eta$) of influential spreaders that maximize the information propagation.
+Fig.~\ref{fig:schema} shows the three methods considered here for solving the influence maximization problem: (\textit{i}) by selecting the $\eta$ vertices with the highest value of a given centrality measure; (\textit{ii}) by detecting the $\eta$ communities on the network and selecting the most central nodes inside each community; and (\textit{iii}) by a greedy approach, that is a hill-climbing procedure that returns the $\eta$ most influential nodes.
+These methods receive as input the network $G$ and return a set of $\eta$ initial spreaders.

-Methods based on network centrality assumes that the most central nodes convince the largest number of individuals on the network~\cite{Kitsak2010,Kandhway2016}.
-However, the problem in this case is how to select the most suitable centrality measure to identify the most influential spreaders~\cite{Kitsak2010,Arruda014,Vega-OliverosH17}, since centrality can be defined in terms of distance, flow and random walks, for instance~\cite{Arruda014}.
-After defining the centrality measure, the influence maximization problem select the $\eta$ most central vertices as the initial spreaders (see Figure~\ref{fig:schema}).
-As in previous works~\cite{Kitsak2010,Huang2014,Arruda014, Kandhway2016,Vega-OliverosH17}, here we consider degree (\emph{DG}), betweenness centrality (\emph{BE}) and PageRank (\emph{PR}) to measure the centrality of each node.
+Methods based on network centrality assume that the most central nodes convince the largest number of individuals on the network~\cite{Kitsak2010,Kandhway2016}.
+However, the problem, in this case, is how to select the most suitable centrality measure to identify the most influential spreaders~\cite{Erkol2019SystematicCB,Flavio2018}, since centrality can be defined in terms of distance, flow, and random walks~\cite{Erkol2019SystematicCB,Flavio2018}.
+Recently in \cite{arnaudon2019graph}, the authors introduce a scale-dependent multiscale centrality underlying the geometry of the network, by the reachable of nodes with the simple diffusion dynamic governed by the Laplacian of the graph.
+However, the centrality should be adapted to more complex dynamics, e.g., epidemic or rumor spreading.
+Moreover, there are not consolidated results or analyzes of this new method in terms of the IMP.

+After defining the centrality measure, the influence maximization method selects the $\eta$ most central vertices as the initial spreaders (see Fig.~\ref{fig:schema}).
+Like in previous works~\cite{Vega-OliverosH17,Kitsak2010, Kandhway2016}, here we consider the well adopted degree (\emph{DG}), betweenness centrality (\emph{BE}) and PageRank (\emph{PR}) to measure the centrality of each node.